 Drs.
 Rebecca Fry and Samira Brooks have explained an underlying biological mechanism by which exposure to cadmium may increase the risk of developing preeclampsia during pregnancy.
 Their study was published in Food and Chemical Toxicology.

-Elizabeth Martin, doctoral student in environmental sciences and engineering and trainee in the UNC Superfund Research Program, has been named recipient of the National Institute of Environmental Health Sciences’ Karen Wetterhahn Memorial Award.
+Elizabeth Martin, doctoral student in environmental sciences and engineering at UNC Gillings School of Global Public Health and trainee in the UNC Superfund Research Program (SRP), has been named recipient of the National Institute of Environmental Health Sciences’ Karen Wetterhahn Memorial Award.

 In Wake County, some predominantly African-American neighborhoods in urban areas completely lack access to nearby municipal water systems.
 As a result, residents are exposed to notably higher quantities of microbial contaminants via well water.